Huangnli/robot-web-and-api-testing/README.md

 `geckodriver --version`
 > I used versions `113.0.5672.63` and `0.33.0` of ChromeDriver and Geckodriver, respectively.

+# robot-web-testing
+Web Testing with Robot Framework

+## Installation of libraries
+`pip install -U robotframework-seleniumlibrary`

+>`pip list`: To list which packages have been installed and their versions.

 ## Options
 Where to create output files.